kihab/f1-app/infrastructure/docs/ci_cd_pipeline_plan.md

   * iOS pipeline runs on macOS (macOS 15 with Xcode 16.2)
   * Both pipelines run in parallel on push/PR to main/master branches
 ----
-## CI/CD Pipeline Design: Parallel Jobs
+## CI/CD Pipeline Design: Separate Workflows

-Our pipeline is implemented as two parallel GitHub Actions jobs:
+Our pipeline is implemented as two separate GitHub Actions workflows that run independently:

-1. **Backend Job (`backend-ci`)**
+1. **Backend Workflow (`.github/workflows/backend-ci.yml`)**
    - Runs on Ubuntu-latest runner
    - Handles Node.js/Express API pipeline
    - Uses Node.js v20
-   - Runs in parallel with iOS job
+   - Triggers on changes to backend code or configuration
+   - Can run independently of the iOS workflow

-2. **iOS Job (`ios-ci`)**
+2. **iOS Workflow (`.github/workflows/ios-ci.yml`)**
    - Runs on macOS-15 runner
    - Handles iOS app pipeline
    - Uses Xcode 16.2
-   - Runs in parallel with backend job
+   - Triggers on changes to iOS code or configuration
+   - Can run independently of the backend workflow

 **Benefits:**
-- Parallel execution of backend and iOS pipelines
+- Independent execution of backend and iOS pipelines
-- Better utilization of CI resources
+- Better CI resource utilization by only running relevant workflows
 - Clear separation of concerns between platforms
+- Faster feedback cycles when changes are isolated to one part of the codebase
-- Each job can be configured with platform-specific requirements
+- Each workflow can be configured with its own triggers and conditions

 ---